belaynika/belaynika/README.md

 ## Hello! ❄ . ɞ ˚ ‧. ɞ ˚ ‧

 - I am a student in college
-- I'm currently learning: Python 🐍
+- I'm currently learning: Python 🐍 & JavaScript :scroll:
 <!--
 **cryptix-jpg/cryptix-jpg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.